scriptrdotio/howto/util/jsonmapper.md

 *Figure 2 - Enter Input and Output payloads*

+## Visually map input fields to output fields

 Click now the **Graph** tab to visually map the field on the Input payload to those of the Output payload.
 Simply click a input field and drag the arrow to the corresponding out field.

 ![Drag and drop to map input fields to output fields](./graph_mapping.png)

 *Figure 3 - Map input fields to output fields by dragging the input to the corresponding output*

+## Customize the mapping by adding transformation logic

 Notice the **Transform data** section that appears on the right of the editor when you select any of the mapping rows: it allows you to customize the corresponding transformation.